-The first thing we will discuss in this SafetyWing insurance review is each plan’s key features.
+We will first discuss each plan’s key features in this SafetyWing insurance review.
 For most travel insurance companies, these are the benefits that play a significant role in why you would choose one insurance company over the competition.

 Nomad Insurance Policy Key Features

 Here are the key features of the Nomad Insurance policy for travel medical insurance.